animate1978/MB-Lab-docs/docs/skin_editor.rst

 Skin Editor
 ===========

-MB-Lab provides a custom shader editor that can be used with Cycles or EEVEE.
+MB-Lab provides a custom skin editor that can be used with Cycles or EEVEE.

 .. image:: images/skin_editor_01.png

 Underneath the Skin Editor are sets of complex surface shaders.

 These shaders have been developed to simulate the variety of skin tones and work under any lighting condition.

 There are currently two sets of shaders, one "photorealistic" set and the "cell" shaders set.
 Each set of shaders are assigned to specific base models.

 * An advanced human skin shader
 * An advanced toon skin shader